+- 1. shall recruit and may endorse a candidate for the United States House of Representatives;

+- 2. shall elect congressional district party officers and officials.
+It shall be the function of the convention to endorse a candidate for the United States House of Representatives in accordance with Article III, Section 4:

+- 3. The convention shall elect two state directors in accordance with Article VII, Section 3-;

+- 4. shall elect members of the State Standing

+Committees in accordance with Article VII,

+Section 6;

-Business.
-The convention shall elect congressional district party officers and officials.
-It shall be the function of the convention to endorse a candidate for the United States House of Representatives in accordance with Article III, Section 4.
-The convention shall elect two state directors in accordance with Article VII, Section 3.
-The convention shall elect two persons, either delegates or alternates to the State Convention, for membership on each pre-convention committee established by the State Executive Committee, and two persons either delegates or alternates to the State Convention, to serve as alternates to each preconvention committee.
-It shall also elect members of the State Central Committee in accordance with Article VII, Section 4.
+- shall elect members of the State Central Committee in accordance with Article VII, Section 4;

+- 6. The convention shall elect two persons, either delegates or alternates to the State Convention, for membership on each preconvention committee established by the State Executive Committee, and two persons either delegates or alternates to the State Convention, to serve as alternates to each preconvention committee. shall elect two persons as voting delegates and two persons as alternates to each State pre-convention committee from among those persons who are either delegates or alternates to the State Convention;

+- 7. It shall also elect members of the State Central Committee in accordance with Article VII, Section 4.
 In presidential election years the convention shall also nominate a presidential elector and an alternate elector not of the same gender identity, and elect the National Convention delegates and alternates allotted the district in accordance with Article III, Section 4, the Bylaws, the Rule Book, and the rules and directives of the State Executive Committee and Democratic National Committee.
-The convention may adopt or amend a constitution.
-The convention may conduct such other business as may come before it.
-(Annual conventions and business conferences also see Article III, Section 4, Subsection G.)
+The convention-may adopt or amend a constitution-;

+- 8. The convention may conduct such other business as may come before it.; and

+- 9. shall, in presidential election years:

+- a. elect delegates and alternates to the

+National Convention (allotted to the

+district in accordance with Article III,

+Section 4, the Bylaws, the Rule Book,

+and the Democratic National Committee

+National Delegate Selection Rules); and